jconnell11/Baijiu/README.md

 # Baijiu
 ## A Minimalist Mobile Manipulator

 This is about the cheapest (under $200) robot with an arm that you can build.
 It is based on a small tracked platform with a 2 DOF arm (+ gripper) and has add-on "riders" for audio and video.
 Remote access to the actuators and sensors is achieved through a combination of Bluetooth LE and wifi, which lets you run your main program offboard on a Windows PC.
-An example of simple remote keyboard control is provided, as well as a fancier speech-based system using the [ALIA](https://github.com/jconnell11/ALIA) reasoner (see [video](https://youtu.be/-0EnkERKow8)).
+An example of simple remote keyboard control is provided, as well as a fancier speech-based system using the [ALIA](https://github.com/jconnell11/ALIA) reasoner (see [__video__](https://youtu.be/-0EnkERKow8)).
+For more examples of robot teaching check out [this](https://arxiv.org/abs/1911.09782) and [this](https://arxiv.org/abs/1911.11620).

 [![Waldo robot](Waldo.jpg)](https://youtu.be/-0EnkERKow8)